-The Coming War on End-To-End Encryption
+The Global War on End-To-End Encryption

 Reporting Private Activities to the Government